greatspn/SOURCES/README.md

 Follow the Linux steps to compile all the command line tools inside the WSL-2 subsystem.
-If the WSL-2 component is newly installed, remember to update the apt-cache before installing the dependencies, i.e. run the command `sudo apt-cache update`.
+If the WSL-2 component is newly installed, remember to update the apt-cache before installing the dependencies, i.e. run the command `sudo apt update`.
 Then download a precompiled GUI from [here](http://www.di.unito.it/~amparore/mc4cslta/editor.html).
 You can use either the Windows version, or the JAR version (in case the Windows version raises problems).
 The GUI for Windows is automatically configured to use the tools inside the WSL-2 environment, so no additional step is needed.